Tucker Name Meaning: Origin, History, & Significance

 Tucker has been a steadily popular name in the US for the past few decades.
 According to the Social Security Administration, Tucker was the 204th most popular name for baby boys in 2023, up 10 spots from the previous year.
 In 2022, there were 2,500 baby boys named Tucker, whiich accounted for 0.12% of all baby boy names.

 Tucker’s popularity has been on the rise since the early 2000s.
-In 2000, Tucker was ranked 514th, and by 2010, it had climbed to 226th.
+In 2000, Tucker was ranked 514th, & by 2010, it had climbed to 226th.
 It’s worth noting that Tucker is more commonly used as a boy’s name, although it’s not unheard of for girls to be named Tucker as well.

 Tucker in Other Countries